 Mold Inspection in Toronto

 Whenever you suspect mold is growing in your home, the key step to ensuring you and your family’s safety is to have a mold inspection in Toronto and the GTA by a professional.
 Mold can be one of the most insidious problems that a homeowner deals with, since unlike a broken window, mold growth can be hidden away in a dark corner or the basement or tucked under attic eaves.
 Mold can cause serious damage to your home and can be difficult to spot and nearly impossible to remove on your own, making a mold inspection in Toronto the only way of accurately identifying mold growth in your home.
 SafeAir is one of the GTA’s leading indoor air quality and air inspection companies providing mold inspection in Toronto and indoor air quality testing and analysis.

 With over a 150 different types of mold (or fungus) affecting our indoor environment, unchecked growth can be a serious troublemaker in our homes.
-Mold growth in a residence or business can cause structural damage, property or merchandise destruction, and serious health effects that can land vulnerable people in the hospital.
+Mold growth in an office or residence can cause structural damage, property or merchandise destruction, and serious health effects that can land vulnerable people in the hospital.
 Having a mold inspection in Toronto & the GTA if you suspect mold may be growing in your home can help to identify what is happening and the best method to fix it.

 Mold can take many forms: it can appear as a 3D fuzz or as a discolouration or stain.
 Mold can be growing behind walls or in hard to reach places, or even inside soft furnishings.
 Rooms that have active mold growth generally smell musty, and quite often provoke allergic reactions in healthy people.
 Mold is a living thing and it wants to spread, so having any strange smells or growths checked out by a professional will help you get a head start if they turn out to be mold.

 Types of Mold Detected in Toronto Properties